-- 67. (1) Every Supply Bill introduced to meet supplementary and excess expenditure referred to in Article 101 of the Constitution shall be supported by a supplementary estimate for each head under which additional authority is sought showing- - (a) the total sums already authorised under that head; - (b) the additional expenditure required under any subhead; - (c) the amounts of any savings from other subheads under the same head which can be applied to reduce the supplementary appropriation required to meet such additional expenditure; - (d) the amount of the supplementary appropriation requested for the head. - (2) Every supplementary estimate shall be laid laid upon the Table at least three clear days before the meeting at which the supplementary Supply Bill is to be introduced. - (3) After the motion for the second readin; lin; of the Bill has been proposed and seconded the debate thereon may proceed forthwith but shat be confined to the general principles of Government policy and administration as indicated by the supplementary appropriations included in the Bill and estimates. - (4) When the Bill has been read a secon on time it shall stand committed to the Committee (Supply in the manner described in paragraphs (3 (5), (6), (7), (8), (9), (10) and (11) of Standir, Order 66: provided that the maximum time allotted for the discussion of the Bill in the Committee shall not, unless the Chair otherwise allows exceed two days. - (5) The debate on a supplementary Supply pply Bill in Committee of Supply shall be limited to the particulars contained in the estimates on which the supplementary appropriations are sought; such debate may not touch the policy or the expenditure sanctioned by the estimates in which the original appropriation was obtained, except in so far as such policy or expenditure is brought before the Committee by the particulars contained in the supplementary estimates. - (6) When the Bill has been passed by the tht.
-Committee of Supply, it shall be reported forthmith to the House and a motion for the third unforeseen expenditure for which advances have been made from the Contingencies Fund in accordance with sub-section (3) of section 11 of the Financial Procedure Ordinance, 1957, in respect of the period preceding such meeting shall be presented to the House by a Minister.
+- 67. (1) Every Supply Bill introduced to meet supplementary and excess expenditure referred to in Article 101 of the Constitution shall be supported by a supplementary estimate for each head under which additional authority is sought showing- - (a) the total sums already authorised under that head; - (b) the additional expenditure required under any sub-head; - (c) the amounts of any savings from other sub-heads under the same head which can be applied to reduce the supplementary appropriation required to meet such additional expenditure; - (d) the amount of the supplementary appropriation requested for the head. - (2) Every supplementary estimate shall be laid upon the Table at least three clear days before the meeting at which the supplementary Supply Bill is to be introduced. - (3) After the motion for the second reading of the Bill has been proposed and seconded the debate thereon may proceed forthwith but shall be confined to the general principles of Government policy and administration as indicated by the supplementary appropriations included in the Bill and estimates.
+A maximum of one day shall be allotted to such debate and at 6 p.m. on the allotted day or such earlier time as Mr Speaker may determine, Mr Speaker shall put any question necessary to bring the proceedings on second reading to a conclusion.

+- (4) When the Bill has been read a second time it shall stand committed to the Committee of Supply in the manner described in paragraphs (3), (5), (6), (7), (8), (10) and (11) of Standing Order 66: provided that the maximum time allotted for the discussion of the Bill in the Committee shall not, unless the Chair otherwise allows, exceed two days. - (5) The debate on a supplementary Supply Bill in Committee of Supply shall be limited to the particulars contained in the estimates on which the supplementary appropriations are sought: such debate may not touch the policy or the expenditure sanctioned by the estimates in which the original appropriation was obtained, except in so far as such policy or expenditure is brought before the Committee by the particulars contained in the supplementary estimates. - (6) When the Bill has been passed by the Committee of Supply, it shall be reported forthwith to the House and a motion for the third reading shall thereupon be made by a Minister.
+Such motion shall be decided without amendment or debate. - 67A.
+A statement of the proposed expenditure out of the Development Fund in respect of any financial year in accordance with sub-section (1) of section 4 of the Development Fund Ordinance, 1958, shall be laid upon the Table before the introduction into the House of a resolution pursuant to sub-section (2) of section 4 of that Ordinance.